halildurmus/win32/README.md

 ## Usage

-A simple example that reads the Windows build number from the registry:
+A simple example that reads the Windows build number from the Windows Registry:

 ```dart
 import 'package:win32_registry/win32_registry.dart';